Request Request Appointment Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 The final cost of emergency care naturally depends on the type of treatment you receive.
 Different forms of care are offered depending on your needs:

-• Root canal therapy is offered as a solution for infected teeth.
+• Root canal treatment is offered as a solution for infected teeth.

 • Dental crowns are used to repair and protect teeth that have become injured or decayed.

-• Extractions might be required if a tooth is too badly damaged for a crown or has already decayed past the point where root canal therapy can save it.
+• A tooth extraction might be required if the tooth in question is too badly damaged for a crown or has already decayed past the point where root canal treatment can save it.

 Other treatments might be offered depending on our findings.
 We will always explain the situation in detail to you, and we’ll outline the estimated costs before you commit to any form of treatment.